HYSTERECTOMY HELP

 LIFE AFTER OESTROGEN - POST MENOPAUSE

-This is an important read whether you take HRT or not, but imperative if you for any reason don't have HRT.
-My free chapter from my book is available to read here.
+This is an important free chapter to read whether you take HRT or not, but is imperative if for any reason don't have HRT.
+This chapter is available to read here.

 This is also covered in more depth in my video series Feel Better in 28 Days.